ZhenyingZhu/StudyNotes/ASP.md

 `npm -g` install tools globally.
 CLI tools are better to be installed globally, such as TypeScript, Gulp, Grunt.

-To install angular cli: `npm -g @angular/cli`.
+To install angular cli: `npm install -g @angular/cli`.

 To check the CLI version: `ng --version`. `ng -h` list help.

 ### Generate your first project

-`ng new dutch-app --dry-run --skip-git`
+`ng new dutch-app --dry-run --skip-git --inline-template --inline-style --skip-tests`

+Scaffolding: write the definition, and compiler of the framework generate code.

+Skip tests is actually just skip UTs.
+Test scaffolding files are still generated.

+Under dutch-app folder, run `ng build`.
+It uses Webpack to package files.
+It packs 5 files

+- our code is in main.js file.
+- vendor.js contains all angular stuff.
+- styples.js is css.
+- runtime.js includes some plumbing.
+- polyfills.js is for old browsers compatibility.

+`ng serve` start the app without running backend.
+It runs `src\app\app.component.ts`.

+- It uses `Component` decorator.
+- The class sets 3 attributes: selector, template, styles.
+- selector defines the name of the elment used in the body in index.html.

+###

 # HERE

+Angular Inline templates?

 <https://app.pluralsight.com/library/courses/aspnetcore-mvc-efcore-bootstrap-angular-web/table-of-contents>